 Restaurant: Premises where food and drink are prepared, served and consumed primarily within the principal building.
 This definition includes taverns, but specifically excludes entertainment clubs.

 Retail Store: Establishment where goods or merchandise are offered for retail sale or short term rental to the general public for personal, business or household consumption and services incidental to the sale of such goods are provided.
 Retail Store shall exclude and Drive-Through service, new and used car sales and service and trailer and mobile homes sales and service.
 See also: Gas Station.

+Required Agricultural Practices (RAPs): required management strategies that reduce the impact of agricultural activities on water quality.
+The RAPs establish nutrient, manure, and waste storage standards, make recommendations for soil health and establish requirements for vegetated buffer zones and livestock exclusion from surface water.
+The RAPs also establish standards for nutrient management planning and soil conservation.

 Ridgeline: The uppermost points on a profile of a ridge, hill, cliff, slope or face.
 It may coincide with the top (highest elevation) of a rock cliff or, where the bedrock is not exposed, the most obvious break in slope associated with the underlying bedrock.
 The term does not include intermediate terraces, steps, or elevations along the face of a slope.